Please excuse the construction happening around our office. Please call 414-464-9021 if you have any troubles at all accessing our parking lot.

 Laser Dentistry in Milwaukee, WI

-The CO2 LightScalpel Laser is a device that uses a highly focused CO2 laser beam to vaporize, cleanly and precisely, while sealing blood vessels at the same time.
-It is the best laser on the market for a combination of soft tissue uses.
+The CO2 LightScalpel Laser is a device that uses a highly focused CO2 laser beam to cleanly and precisely vaporize soft tissues and seal blood vessels at the same time.
+It is the best laser on the market for a combination of soft tissue uses and procedures.

 • Implant Infections